AP III, Sec. 8 Separations, disciplinary actions, and appeals

 (j) In all hearings, unless otherwise provided by statute or federal law, the party proposing that the KCOJ take action has the burden to show the propriety of the action.
 The KCOJ has the burden to show the propriety of a disciplinary action imposed.
 The party asserting an affirmative defense has the burden to establish that defense.
 The party with the burden of proof on any issue has the burden of proof going forward and the ultimate burden of persuasion as to that issue.
 The ultimate burden of proof in all hearings is met by a preponderance of evidence in the record.
 Failure to meet the burden of proof is grounds for a recommended order from the Hearing Officer.

-(m) The Hearing Officer shall issue the written findings and recommendation to the AOC Director within 60 calendar days from the date the appeal was filed.
-The Hearing Officer may request, in writing, an extension of time not to exceed 30 calendar days from the Chief Justice, or Deputy Chief Justice when appropriate, which may be granted based upon good cause shown.
+(m) The Hearing Officer shall issue the written findings and recommendation to the AOC Director within 14 calendar days from the completion of the hearing.
+The Hearing Officer may request, in writing, an extension of time not to exceed 14 calendar days from the Chief Justice, or Deputy Chief Justice when appropriate, which may be granted based upon good cause shown.

 Administrative Procedures, AP III, Sec.
 8, KY ST ADMIN P AP III, Sec.
 8